-As a public authority, Customs and Border Control is committed to openness, transparency and serving the public interest in compliance with the Freedom of Information Law, 2007.
+As a public authority, Customs and Border Control is committed to openness, transparency and serving the public interest in compliance with the Freedom of Information Act, (2021 Revision).

 Each public authority covered by the Freedom of Information Law has a legal duty to adopt and maintain a publication scheme in accordance with Section 5 of the FOI Law.
 The main purpose of a publication scheme is to make information readily available without the need for specific written requests.
 Schemes are intended to encourage organizations to publish proactively, and develop a greater culture of openness.

 The Law states that Information to be published by public authorities includes:-

 · the functions of the authority, what work it does and how it sets about its tasks.

 · the departments and agencies of the authority.